ConsultantYD/YsaelDesage/content/authors/admin/_index.md

 interests:
 - Artificial Intelligence
 - Control
-- Data Analytics
+- Analytics
-- Machine Learning
+- Operations Research
-- Modelinb
+- Modeling

 # Education to show in About widget
 education: